 Targeted Human Sacrifice: The sacrifices have to fit certain archetypes for the ritual to work.
 Amusingly, many of them do have elements of the archetypes required, but not the ones they are manipulated into.
 For example, Curtis is a smart guy with an in-depth knowledge of Russian philosophy and a full academic scholarship, but he's forced into "the Athlete."
 Holden, on the other hand, has "the best hands on the team" by Curtis's admission, without any academic merits mentioned, but he's "the Scholar" (just because he can read Latin).
 Marty notices that Jules's newfound sexuality and Curtis's alpha-male posturing are out of character for them.
-Hadley is only a dyed blonde, and she's only acting 'dumb' because she's under chemical inducements, plus she's in a stable relationship.
+Jules is only a dyed blonde, and she's only acting 'dumb' because she's under chemical inducements, plus she's in a stable relationship.
 Dana is surprised at being dubbed "the Virgin," and the beginning of the movie even establishes that she recently had an affair with her professor.

 Taxidermy Terror: Beautifully played with.
 The cabin that the college kids go to has a mounted wolf's head on one of the walls, which creeps them out.
 In the evening, when they're playing "truth or dare", Jules has to make out with it on her dare.
 She does so, and then nothing happens.
 It was never alive.

 Throw Away Guns: After Dana stabs a zombie Sitterson pulls a switch, and a charge of static electricity causes her to drop the knife.